 - Improved photogenic qualities.
 Since mewing can make you feel and look like your best self, this will also be reflected in the photos you take.
 It’d be nice to bust the myth that not all people are photogenic, right?

 - Boosted lower face shape and alignment.
-If you feel compelled by all of the benefits of mewing and want to fix your misaligned teeth or improve your jawline without surgery, visit our website and download our Mewing.coach app to help you get started.
+If you feel compelled by all of the benefits of mewing and want to fix your misaligned teeth or improve your jawline without surgery, download our Mewing.coach app – start by clicking the button below.

 How Mewing Helps With Different Health Conditions